 The ‘children’ genre for stories has now been removed from the author’s list of ‘things to do’.

-I am the writer, who has been highlighted throughout this tale of dreams, trial, failure, success and ultimately acknowledgement.
-In the sure knowledge, there are some particularly good writers of stories for children out there, I will take stock, and move on.
-I may attempt stories, or poetry for children in the future.
+I am the writer, who has been highlighted throughout this tale of dreams, trial, failure, success and ultimately acknowledgement by my peers.
+There are some good writers of stories for children out there; I will take stock, and move on.

-My continued effort with ‘A Life of Choice‘, has now made the story into a five-part fictional reworking of the first story I tried to write as we reached the new millennium.
-I followed the success of ‘Beyond The Law’, by changing the title to Beyond The Law: Formation, and then writing two more tales to end the story as a trilogy.
+My continued effort with ‘A Life of Choice, made the story into a five-part fictional reworking of my first attempt.
+I followed the success of ‘Beyond The Law’, by changing the title to Beyond The Law: Formation, and then I wrote two more tales to end the story as a trilogy.
 Beyond The Law: Retribution, and Beyond The Law: Consequences are the second and third titles.